All WVAC Meetings will be virtual using ZOOM until further notice.

-Where We Meet: 17540 Avenue Of The Arts, Surprise, Arizona (Unitarian Universalist Church)
+Where We Normally would Meet: 17540 Avenue Of The Arts, Surprise, Arizona (Unitarian Universalist Church)

 (WVAC is not affiliated with the Unitarian Universalist Church)